lambdaclass/concrete/ROADMAP.md

 **Objective:** Add the Phase 8 validation artifact: a showcase/workload dashboard that proves every flagship and graduated workload has a check story, evidence bundle, oracle or reference when appropriate, interpreter-vs-compiled coverage, property-test/counterexample-regression coverage where relevant, runtime-obligation audit, trust/assumption classification, and release-CI replay.
 The first external-user workload in this dashboard is the external-validation-gate trial.
 Also publish representative cold pipeline timings and Phase 6C shadow invalidation traces for no-op, private-body, public-interface, proof/contract, policy, and target edits; those traces are

  the workload-derived input to Phase 8.5, not a cache implementation here.
+ The external-validation trial recruits three non-authors and records every attempted session, including completion, abandonment point, time to first useful result, diagnostics encountered, and whether the proof/evidence discipline paid for its cost.
+Alpha still requires at least one non-author to complete a useful workflow; the other attempts are evidence even when they stop early and may not be omitted from the verdict.
+Run the trial once the minimum teaching path and remedy-oriented diagnostics are usable, before the large proof-automation investment, so external evidence can redirect that investment rather than merely evaluate it afterward.
  If the external-validation trial finds manual proof authoring too costly, this artifact must also run the exact narrow Task R-0167 synthesis probe selected by the gate, preserve its transcript and review-cost measurements,